A Public Sphere for Poetry, Politics, and Nature

 A dollar to a ragged man sitting on the sidewalk.

-Beauty wants us to be kind.
+Beauty begs us to be kind.

 Can we believe in kindness the way we believe in rain?

 Can we practice kindness until it becomes a habit,

 On the sidewalk, then we can easily ignore

 The child in Syria blown apart by our taxes

 Where the wedding party waits

 For the bride.
 A missile is launched